langchain-ai/people-researcher/README.md

      - Uses [Tavily API](https://tavily.com/) for targeted web searches, performing up to `max_search_queries` queries per person.
      - Performs web searches for each person in parallel and returns up to `max_search_results` results per query.
    - **Extract Schema**: After research is complete, the system uses an LLM to extract the information from the research in the user-defined schema.
+   - **Reflection Phase**: The system analyzes the extracted information for completeness and quality:
+     - Checks for missing or incomplete information
+     - Identifies uncertain data that needs verification
+     - Looks for contradictions in the gathered data
+     - If needed, triggers additional research with refined search queries

 ## Inputs